How it works

 Exploration

-Define the idea before you pick up the camera.
-Reflective prompts help you find what you keep returning to, the question your project is trying to answer, the references it lives among, and the technical choices that serve it.
-AI can assist your thinking — it never decides.
+Define the idea before you start.
+A guided sequence of reflective prompts walks you, step by step, through what you keep returning to, the question your work is trying to answer, the references it lives among, and the choices that serve it — so you begin with intent, not a blank page.

 02